What is it?

 The car is, for outright size and weight, actually within a whisker of a matching the one with which Team RS (as Ford’s in-house performance tuning arm was formerly known) made its modern reputation: the feted Focus RS of 2001.
 It’s slightly larger than the old-timer if only by a couple of inches here and there, as well as 50kg or so heavier and slightly less powerful; but it’s also torquier, and so it needs precisely as long as the hot Focus did to hit 62mph from rest almost twenty years ago: 6.7sec.

-Ford’s sell for the car is that it’s intended more for Fiesta ST owners whose families have grown out of their cars than Focus ST clientele who fancy something more high-rise and urban-flavoured (why would they?).
-Delete the ‘ST’ suffixes, though, and that statement could very accurately be applied to the Puma in a wider sense.
+Ford’s sell for the car is that it’s intended more for Ford Fiesta ST owners whose families have grown out of their cars than Ford Focus ST clientele who fancy something more high-rise and urban-flavoured (why would they?).
+Delete the ‘ST’ suffixes, though, and that statement could very accurately be applied to the Ford Puma in a wider sense.